 Exotic Pet Amnesty Program

-The Exotic Pet Amnesty Program supports Florida pet owners who need to rehome nonnative pets.
+The Exotic Pet Amnesty Program supports Florida's pet owners who need to rehome nonnative pets.
 The program connects owners with qualified adopters who can provide nonnative pets with new homes.

 Program Highlights:

-Red-eared sliders are the most rehomed reptile in the program and the most difficult to place.
-Due to high volume, red-eared sliders will NOT be accepted at Exotic Pet Amnesty Day events (unless specifically arranged by the FWC).
+Red-eared sliders are the most rehomed pet in the program and the most difficult to place.
+The program accepts requests to rehome this species year-round via the online Rehoming Form.

 We need red-eared slider adopters!
-If you are interested in becoming a red-eared slider adopter, please submit the online Adopter Application.
+If you are interested in becoming a red-eared slider adopter, please fill out the online Adopter Application.

 Domestic pets including dogs, cats, rabbits, guinea pigs and livestock (Ex. pigs and chickens) are not accepted.
 Owners of domestic animals should inquire with local pet shelters or rescues for options on rehoming their pets.